 Who Can Attend?

-At this time, we can accommodate up to 15 pods of up to 4 people at services each week.
+All members are welcome.
+However, we require either proof of vaccination status or a negative PCR test within 48 hours.
+You are welcome to forward proof of either by email to Jackie Nix (firstname.lastname@example.org) or show them at the door.
+Currently, children 16 and under are exempt but we encourage children to keep their masks on when in the building for their own protection.
 No individual may attend who has not registered and received confirmation that they have received a spot.
 Registration alone is not a guarantee of admittance.
 Spaces are reserved on a first-come, first-served basis.

 Please do not attend if any of the following are true: